zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 python3 manage.py runserver 8000
 ```

 Open a browser and enter the IP address of your EC2 instance.
-Take a screenshot of what you see and stop your server with CONTROL-C
+Output what you've got and stop your server with CONTROL-C

 ## Set up Django inside the created EC2 instance